-Recognize a correlative conjunction when you see one.
+Recognize a correlative conjunction when you find one.

 Either ... or, neither ... nor, and not only ... but also are all correlative conjunctions.
 They connect two equal grammatical items.
-If, for example, a noun follows either, then a noun will also follow or.
-Read these examples:
+If, for example, a noun follows either, then a noun should also follow or.

 In the fall, Phillip will either start classes at the community college as his mother wishes or join the Navy, his father’s hope.

-Neither the potted ivy on the counter nor the dirty dishes in the sink have enjoyed water on their surfaces for the past week.
+Neither the potted ivy on the counter nor the dirty dishes in the sink have enjoyed a single splash of water this week.

 Professor Wilson not only requires a 3,000-word research essay but also assigns a 500-word reaction paper every single week.